asonipsl/asonipsl/README.md

 - 👋 Hi, I’m Abhishek Soni.
-I am working in Mobileum as Tech Lead
+My last job was in Mobileum as Tech Lead
 - 👀 I’m interested in bigdata, cloud & AI/ML
-- 🌱 I’m currently learning kubernetes & have plans to learn cloud (AWS/GCP) & AI/ML.
+- 🌱 I’m currently learning python and AI/ML as well new tools coming in for big data world.
 - 💞️ I’m looking to collaborate on new things in bigdata tech stack.
-- 📫 How to reach me abhi12.navo@gmail.com
+- 📫 How to reach me abhi12.navo@gmail.com, you can also call me @ 7441162933

 <!---
 asonipsl/asonipsl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.